vercel/next.js/docs/basic-features/data-fetching.md

 ### SWR

 The team behind Next.js has created a React hook for data fetching called [**SWR**](https://swr.now.sh/).
-We highly recommend it If you’re fetching data on the client side.
+We highly recommend it if you’re fetching data on the client side.
 It handles caching, revalidation, focus tracking, refetching on interval, and more.
-And the usage is very simple:
+And you can use it like so:

 ```jsx
 import useSWR from 'swr'